-(now NHS Improvement), leading the internal knowledge and information management department.
-He holds a BA and D.Phil in Chemistry.
-These experiences together with the excellent care he has received as a cancer patient at Addenbrooke’s have motivated him to get more closely involved with healthcare delivery at his local hospital.
-He brings many years of management experience to the role and hopes to deliver benefit to both patients and the service.
+My career spanned 25 years in the pharma and biotech sector, mostly supporting drug discovery with IT and informatics.
+From 2010-2016 I worked for Monitor (now NHS Improvement), leading the internal knowledge and information management department.
+I hold a BA and D.Phil in Chemistry.
+These experiences together with the excellent care I received as a cancer patient at Addenbrooke’s motivated me to get more closely involved with healthcare delivery at my local hospital.

-Neil is married with two grown-up children.
-His daughter is a medical doctor in Newcastle and his son is a science teacher medical writer with a PhD in molecular biology.
-His son has type 1 diabetes and has also benefited from the excellent care provided by staff at Addenbrooke’s hospital.
-In his spare time, Neil enjoys mountaineering, rock climbing, running and playing racquet sports.
+I am married with two grown-up children.
+My daughter is a GP in Newcastle and my son is a science teacher with a PhD in molecular biology.
+My son has type 1 diabetes and has also benefited from the excellent care provided by staff at Addenbrooke’s hospital.
+In my spare time, I enjoy mountaineering, rock climbing, running and playing racquet sports.